Recovery of Integer Images from Minimal DFT Measurements: Uniqueness and Inversion Algorithms: Uniqueness Results

-we see that $\tilde{X}_{\lambda k, \lambda l}$ is the $\lambda$-th DFT coefficient of the integer signal $\mathbf{y}^{(k, l)} = $.
+so $\tilde{X}_{\lambda k, \lambda l}$ is the $\lambda$th DFT coefficient of the signal $\mathbf{y}^{(k, l)} = $.
 Recall that the length of this signal is $N=\lcm(N_1,N_2)$.
-However, in general, the sum in \Cref{eq:reca} may be empty for some choices of $j$ as there may be no $m$ and $n$ that satisfy the congruence condition.
+However, in general, the sum in \cref{eq:recto1D_lambda} may be empty for some choices of $j$ as there may be no $m$ and $n$ that satisfy the congruence condition.
 We will reduce the length of the vector ${\bf y}$ by discarding the empty sums, which carry no information about ${\tt X}$ since they are zero for any matrix.
-To this end, define $D_1$, $D_2$, and $D$ by

-We will show that discarding the empty sums in \Cref{eq:reca} reduces the length of ${\bf y}^{(k, l)}$ from $N$ to $D$.
-We first observe that